-Barcelona is one of the most beautiful cities in Europe, offering a unique combination of millenary history, exceptional architecture, unfamiliar traditions and a landscape to die for.
-Located on the north-eastern corner of Spain, Barcelona is the capital of the province of Catalonia, and one of the most important cities in the Mediterranean Sea, altogether.
-As such, there is a certain swagger about Barcelona and the people that live there, a certain defining trait that is there to be sensed by visitors upon arrival, and that tends to provoke an immediate reaction – typically one of unconditional and utter love.
+Barcelona is one of the most beautiful cities in Europe, offering a unique combination of millenary history, exceptional architecture, unique traditions, and a landscape to die for.
+Located in the northeastern corner of Spain, Barcelona is the capital of the province of Catalonia, and one of the most important cities on the Mediterranean Sea.

-Sprawled between the beaches of the Mediterranean and the mountains of Montjuïc, Barcelona is an avant-garde, multicultural meeting place where the undulating Art Nouveau structures of Antoni Gaudí and the medieval architecture of the Gothic Quarter combine to form a fascinating European metropolis.
-And in all of this, European might well be the operating word.
-Due to its geographical location and its historical connection to the Provencal culture of Aquitaine and southern France, Catalonia shares deep roots both with continental and Iberian cultures, producing a wonderful blend that constitutes a large portion of the charm of the place.
+Nestled between the beaches of the Mediterranean and the mountains of Montjuïc, Barcelona is an avant-garde, multicultural meeting place where the undulating Art Nouveau structures of Antoni Gaudí and the medieval architecture of the Gothic Quarter combine to form a fascinating European metropolis.

 Barcelona is a millenary city, with roots linking it all the way back to Carthaginian times.
-The story goes that its very name traces back its creation by the famous general, Hamilcar Barca, father to the mythical Hannibal, whose army of men and elephants crossed the Pyrenees and the Alps on its way to Rome during the Second Punic War, right at the end of the III century B. C. Barcino, as it was then known, outlived the Carthaginians, and not only that, it also outlived, and by far, the Romans, who changed the city's name to Barcino when they conqurered the area.
+The story goes that its very name traces back to its creation by the famous general, Hamilcar Barca.
+The city of Barkenon, as it was then known, outlived both the Carthaginians and also the Romans, who changed the city's name to Barcino when they conqurered the area.

 The Early Middle Ages saw the wave of tribal invasions that progressively weakened the Roman Empire arrive from the eastern side of the Pyrenees.
-As in the rest of the peninsula, it was the Visigoths who, allied to the Romans, prevailed over other Germanic settlers, such as the Vandals.
-Under Visigothic rule, Barcino flourished, even featuring briefly as capital to the kingdom, which usually had Toulouse as its administrative center.
-The rule of the Visigoths in the Iberian peninsula lasted close to three hundred years, roughly one hundred of which were hegemonic and relatively peaceful.
+As in the rest of the peninsula, it was the Visigoths who, allied with the Romans, prevailed over other Germanic settlers.

-Ultimately, however, internal strife and power struggles within the ruling factions of the Visigoths led to a civil war and the power vacuum that Muslim raiders would exploit between 711 and 712 A. D. to take control of practically all of the peninsula in record time.
-It was in a concerted effort to prevent the rule of the Arab invasion that the Franks pushed them back to the western side of the Pyrenees, and eventually established the Spanish March as a buffer zone between the two forces.
-Rather than setting up a puppet kingdom at his service, however, Charlemagne, King of the Franks, allowed individual counties to have a considerable amount of autonomy as long as they pledged their allegiance to the Christian, and consequently Frankish, cause.
+Ultimately, however, internal strife and power struggles led to a civil war and the power vacuum that Muslims from North Africa would exploit between 711 and 712 A. D. to take control of practically all of the peninsula in record time.
+The Franks then pushed them back to the western side of the Pyrenees, and eventually established the Spanish March as a buffer zone between the two forces.